 1. Test one element at a time.

 First things first — meet with your team and decide which elements you want to test.
 It’s tempting to create two unique landing pages and compare them against each other, but that will only make it harder to determine which variables had an impact on conversion rates.
-With traditional A/B testing, you only want to test one element at a time, and you know which changes led to positive (or negative) results.
+With traditional A/B testing, you isolate one element at a time, and you know which changes led to positive (or negative) results.

 2. Establish a goal.